-The other day I was visiting a mining museum in Wales.
+The other day I visited a Welsh mining museum .
 The lady showing us around was describing the poor working conditions in the early 1800s, 10 hours a day underground, plus a long walk to work and back.
-She then said: “they worked like this six days a week, then had to go to church on Sunday.
+She then said, “they worked like this six days a week, then had to go to church on Sunday.
 It was a grim life.”

 I immediately thought, “HAD to go to church?”
 What version of history was this?
 She made it sound that early nineteenth-century Britain had full churches; full of people who really did not want to be there.
 The truth was rather different.

 In Medieval times people sometimes got fined if they missed church, but given the services were in Latin, not much participation would have been required.
 Generally, the ruling was applied to the influential and wealthy, with the poor noticeable by their absence.
-Such laws were dropped.
+These laws were eventually dropped.

-By the early 1700s the established church was in a desperate state, run-down buildings, poor attendance, clergy absent for weeks on end, and many holding deist beliefs rather than the official doctrines of the church .
-The non-conformists, though largely orthodox in belief, had withdrawn into a shell after they had been legalised.
+By the early 1700s, the established church was in a desperate state, with run-down buildings, poor attendance, clergy absent for weeks on end, and many holding deist beliefs rather than the church’s official doctrines .
+The non-conformists, though predominantly orthodox in belief, had withdrawn into a shell after being legalised.

 One Anglican, Bishop Butler, had noted: